South Carolina is home to many beautiful and fascinating moth species.

 The Ruby Quaker Moth (Orthosia rubescens) is a member of the family Noctuidae and can be found in several states across the United States, including South Carolina.
 This species is characterized by its brownish-red mottling, which helps to distinguish it from other moths.
 It is one of the types of moths in South Carolina that typically grows to be around an inch in size and has a wingspan of 1.5 – 2 inches.

-This species is also a host to several parasites, including wasps and flies, which can help to regulate the population.
+This species also hosts several parasites, including wasps and flies, which can help regulate the population.
 As a result, the Ruby Quaker moth is an important species in maintaining the environment’s health in South Carolina.

 21. Packard’s Wave Moth